Syllabus

 Saturday

-Junior & Non-competitive Piano, Singing, Strings, Chamber Music & possibly Classes A & B
+Junior & Non-competitive Piano, Singing, Strings, Ensembles & possibly Classes A & B

 Adjudicators: